Indecent Exposure – Lewd Conduct – Michigan

 So what then, is "Indecent Exposure" in Michigan?
 Unfortunately, there is no simple answer.
 What is "indecent' depends on where you live and who you ask.
 Many women likely consider a 'plumber's crack' to be indecent, although we are not aware of anyone actually being arrested and prosecuted for this heinous offense.

 Even though there is a statewide ban against indecent exposure, it is just as easy to get arrested for violating a city, township, or campus ordinance.
-The City of Grand Rapids public indecency ordinance eloquently states: "No person shall. . .make an indecent exposure of his or her person".
-Note the utter lack of any definition as to what is 'indecent'.
+The City of Grand Rapids public indecency ordinance eloquently states: "No person shall. . .make an indecent exposure of his or her person."
+Note the complete lack of any definition as to what is 'indecent'.

 The City of Newaygo’s indecency ordinance provides: "No person shall engage in any indecent conduct in any public place."
 The City of Wyoming prohibits nude exposure and skinny dipping: "It shall be unlawful for any person to swim or bathe in the nude in any public place or place open to the public."

 Most college campuses have a similar laws or student code.
 You may have heard of students getting charged with urinating in public (a/k/a indecent exposure).
-Some tell of getting arrested for indecent exposure when walking out of a dark alley because police assumed they were urinating!
+Some tell of getting arrested for indecent exposure when walking out of a dark alley because police assumed they were peeing in the alley.

-Of course, there are certain acts that are certain to be considered indecent, such as: urinating in public, mooning, flashing your breasts, buttocks, genitals or pubic area, or walking topless down most if not all of Michigan's beaches.
+Of course, there are certain acts that are certain to be considered indecent, such as: urinating in public, mooning, flashing your breasts, buttocks, genitals or pubic area.

 Aggravated Indecent Exposure.